iot-lab/meshblu-clients/README.md

 Configuring
 -----------

-The EMBERS use-case of Meshblu requires the following:

-- a "gateway" device, the target of events publishing
-- a "sensor"  device, the origin of events
+The EMBERS use-case of Meshblu revolves around a "gateway" device, the target of events publishing, and a "sensor" device, the origin of events.
+These devices need to be created on the Meshblu instance prior to further using the sample clients.

 To configure the Meshblu instance, use:

 	./registry.py init_config

-This will create both devices on the (local) Meshblu instance and a file `config.py` with devices info and a reference to the broker.
+This will create the devices and generate file `config.py` with devices info (uuid, token) and a reference to the (local) broker.

-(you can specify the prod instance address on the command line)
+This configuration is in turn loaded by the sample cli programs.

+To specify an alternate Meshblu instance for the configuration, use the following:

+	./registry.py init_config <meshblu_broker_address>

 Checking it works